-Net cash used by operating activities was \$6.4 million in the first quarter of 2022, an improvement of \$3.1 million, or 32 percent, from the first quarter of 2021.
-The improvement was driven by a \$4.4 million decrease in net loss and a \$2.0 million increase in non-cash stock compensation, primarily the result of the forfeiture of unvested stock awards in the first quarter of 2021, both partially offset by a \$2.7 million decline in cash provided by operating assets and liabilities due to the completion of the wind-down of the soybean product line.
+Net cash used by operating activities was \$11.3 million in the first six months of 2022, flat to the first six months of 2021.
+The net cash used by operating activities result was driven by a \$6.7 million improvement in net loss, a \$2.2 million increase in non-cash stock compensation, primarily the result of the forfeiture of unvested stock awards in the first quarter of 2021, and the \$1.5 million gain upon extinguishment of the Payroll Protection Program loan in the second quarter of 2021, offset by a \$4.7 million gain on mark-to-market of the Common Warrants and a \$5.4 million decline in cash provided by operating assets and liabilities due to the completion of the wind-down of the soybean product line in late 2021.

-The Company expects cash used by operating activities in 2022 to be higher than 2021 driven by the elimination of the working capital benefit received in 2021 from the wind-down of the soybean product line, and a slightly higher net loss driven by AIML and BioFactory-related investments.
+The Company expects cash used by operating activities in 2022 to be higher than 2021 driven by the elimination of the working capital benefit received in 2021 from the wind-down of the soybean product line.